Jock (stereotype): Portrayal in the media

 Mass media commonly use stereotypical characteristics of athletes to portray a character who is relatively unintelligent and unenlightened, but nonetheless socially and physically well-endowed.
 Usually, jocks play aggressive sports such as football or basketball.
-Examples from television shows include Ryan Shay (Parker Young) in the sitcom Suburgatory and Jimmy Armstrong (Dan Cortese) in the sitcom Hot in Cleveland.
+Examples from television shows include Ryan Shay (Parker Young) in the sitcom Suburgatory, Reggie Mantle in Riverdale, and Jimmy Armstrong (Dan Cortese) in the sitcom Hot in Cleveland.
 The main jock character often occupies a high position, such as the quarterback or captain of the football team.
 In many cases, the jock is shown to come from a wealthy family, driving a fancy, expensive sports car or SUV, and wearing expensive, name-brand clothing.
 However, this is not always the case.
 In this regard, there may be significant overlap with the preppie stereotype.

 As a protagonist, the jock is often a dynamic character who has an epiphany or develops a new understanding, and changes his values.
 This change often leads to a cessation of athletics or some other equivalent social sacrifice, and the character is then no longer being considered a jock.
 Examples in movies include Randall "Pink" Floyd in Dazed and Confused and Andrew Clark in The Breakfast Club.
 Examples in television shows include Nathan Scott in the teen drama series One Tree Hill, Whitney Fordman in Smallville and Luke Ward in The O.C..